mildtuna/pretty_ls_for_osx/README.md

 ## How to use

-Open your terminal and excute the command below.
+Open your terminal and excute the commands below.
 Done :)

 ```
 unalias ll